Jardin botanique de Montréal

 Cons

-• Uneven Hochelaga between the poles
+• Uneven Hochelaga between the two poles

-• Sainte-Catherine East dormant in winter
+• Sainte-Catherine Street dark in winter

 Our tips for booking the right place